-Dr. Alexandra Ahmet is a pediatric endocrinologist at CHEO, an Associate Professor of pediatrics and the program director for the pediatric endocrinology residency and fellowship programs at the University of Ottawa.
+Dr. Alexandra Ahmet is a pediatric endocrinologist and Division Chief for the Endocrinology department at CHEO and an Associate Professor of pediatrics at the University of Ottawa.
 Dr. Ahmet has a clinical, research and advocacy focus on patient safety with a specific emphasis on adrenal suppression in children.
 More recently, Dr. Ahmet has also been involved in development, implementation and evaluation of new clinical programs for adolescents with Type 1 Diabetes with a goal of providing regular patient focused education in preparation for transition to adult care, and formal evaluation of quality of life and mental health status.

 The impact of limited and strategic blood glucose monitoring on metabolic control in a type 1 diabetes clinic in Central India

 This study assessed whether the use of two SMBG tests per day improves glycemic control, measured by a change in HbA1c, in youth with T1D followed at the DREAM Trust (DT) in Nagpur, India.

 Adrenal suppression from glucocorticoids: preventing an iatrogenic cause of morbidity and mortality in children

 The intent of this review is to draw attention to this important entity and to allow the reader to create an informed and practical approach to the management of their patients at risk.